About the Pulmonary and Critical Care Medicine Fellowship Program

 Masoud Faridnia, MD

-Medical School: State University of New York Upstate Medical University
+Medical School: State University of New York Upstate Medical University, Syracuse, NY

-Residency: Virginia Commonwealth University Health System
+Residency: Virginia Commonwealth University Health System, Richmond, VA

 Kathryn Ann Hess, MD

-Medical School: Tufts University Maine Medical Center
+Medical School: Tufts University Maine Medical Center, Boston, MA

-Residency: Virginia Commonwealth University Health System
+Residency: Virginia Commonwealth University Health System, Richmond, VA

 Robert Edward Hosse, MD

-Medical School: Louisiana State University School of Medicine in New Orleans
+Medical School: Louisiana State University School of Medicine, New Orleans, LA

 Behram Khan, MBBS

-Residency: Ochsner Clinic Foundation
+Residency: Ochsner Clinic Foundation, Covington, LA

 Jessica McLaughlin, DO

-Medical School: Edward Via College of Osteopathic Medicine - Virginia Campus
+Medical School: Edward Via College of Osteopathic Medicine, Blacksburg, VA

-Residency: Inova Fairfax Medical Campus
+Residency: Inova Fairfax Medical Campus, Fairfax, VA

 Class of 2023